Following the UK Government's introduction of new apprenticeship schemes, there are now more apprenticeships out there than ever before.

 There's a breadth of skills to be learned from an apprenticeship in finance

-Some of the best apprenticeships in finance include those offered by PwC, and you can apply for these here on our website.
-If you're interested in a career in accountancy, finance or consulting, PWC offers you the opportunity to gain new skills, study and get paid for the work you do.
+Some of the best apprenticeships in finance include those offered by PwC.
+If you're interested in a career in accountancy, finance or consulting, PwC offers you the opportunity to gain new skills, study and get paid for the work you do.
 Likewise, M&G Investments offer a 12-18 month apprenticeship scheme for school leavers where you'll be working towards an NVQ.
-Banking firm JP Morgan first launched their scheme in 2013 and offer apprenticeships in HR, derivatives, banking operations and corporate risk.
+Banking firm JP Morgan first launched their scheme in 2013 and offer apprenticeships in financial services and technology.

 Customer service might not be the first thing you think of when it comes to apprenticeships but there are many opportunities out there if you have good interpersonal and communication skills.
 As a customer service apprentice, you'll be working in a customer-facing role, ensuring that enquiries and complaints are handled appropriately.

 Most customer service apprenticeships are found in the retail and financial services, where you could find yourself working in a store, a call centre, or an office environment.
 One of the largest retail apprenticeships in the UK is offered by Boots.
-The pharmacy offers two different schemes and a salary of up to £15,000 per year.
+The pharmacy offers several different schemes.

 Team leadership and management